AHancock9/Cancer/tools/mk_mlo/readme.txt

 Omap4460's internal ROM will read a file "MLO" in SD card.
 This is called memory booting.
 When boot from a GP-device, the img need a GP head and a CH head.
-This tool will do this for bare bin file.
+This tool will do this for bin file.

-Usage£º
+Usage:

 python mkhead.py main.bin 0x40303080  #load main.bin at 0x40303080